Personal Injury Lawyer

 Telematics is a form of information technology that monitors assets such as cars, trucks and fleet vehicles, and transmits the data over long distances.
 The information collected from the black-box type sensors and smartphone applications is sent to remote receivers to be parsed and analyzed.
 Telematic solutions are employed by automobile insurance companies to assess and price driving risk profiles for their insureds.
 This is called usage-based insurance or UBI.

-As an attorney, like a personal injury lawyer in Indianapolis, IN, trusts, I frequently consult with friends, family, and clients about their automobile insurance policies and the coverages they have in place.
+As an attorney, like one of the Auto Accident Lawyers Indianapolis, IN residents trust, I frequently consult with friends, family, and clients about their automobile insurance policies and the coverages they have in place.
 Although not everyone would benefit from a usage-based automobile insurance plan, it’s worth looking into.
 While some feel device tracking is intrusive on their privacy, many, especially those with safe driving habits, are willing to be surveilled in this way.
 One insurer claims that a customer can save as much as 50% by signing up for their usage-based insurance plan; while other companies make the claim for an average savings of 20% – 30%.